My website in the console

 Hugo uses Go programming language’s html/template and text/template libraries as the basis for the templating.
 Plain text is de facto supported with all the nesting features and variables support.

-In order to display the post content and keep the markdown elements, use the template variable {{ .RawContent }} inside the templates.
+In order to display the post content and keep the markdown elements, use the template variable {{ .RawContent }} or {{ .RenderShortcodes }} inside the templates.

 Here an example of layouts/_default/section.txt: